arcos26/wsh_marc2003/README.md

 While the API KEY has to be set inside the script, all other script configuration options can be found on the right click menu.

 I'm not taking feature requests and I'm not restoring any scripts or features missing from previous packages.
-Genuine bugs can be reported here:
+If you find a bug that can be reproduced, you can report it here:

 https://github.com/19379/wsh_marc2003/issues

 ##Updates

 Unlike previous versions, updates must be downloaded manually.
 Just extract the whole **wsh_marc2003** folder and overwrite the old one.
-On the rare occurrence a script inside a panel needs updating, it will be mentioned on the releases page.
+On the rare occassion a script inside a panel needs updating, it will be mentioned on the releases page.

 ##Changes from previous versions